-Most people know that when they are injured due to the negligence of others, they will either settle with the insurance company, or go to trial.
-Settlement prevents surprises.
-But if one of the injured parties is under 18, the process is slightly more involved.
-Step 1 – Court Approval Where a minor (a child under 18) is involved, the…Read More
+Most people know that when they are injured due to the negligence of others, they will either settle with the insurance company or go to trial.
+Settlement prevents surprises, but the process is slightly more involved if one of the injured parties is under 18.
+Step 1 – Court Approval If a minor (a child under 18) is involved, parents…Read More

 Our office has been handling a lot of guardianship work over the past few years, and we have written some articles of interest on the topic.
 However, one legal tool that deserves its own article of introduction is the Power of Attorney (“POA”).
 When people think about seeing a lawyer to plan for the future, they usually think about doing…Read More